Empress Dowager Cixi: Xianfeng era

-In 1851, Cixi participated in the selection for wives to the Xianfeng Emperor alongside 60 other candidates.
-Cixi was one of the few candidates chosen to stay.
-Among the other chosen candidates were Noble Lady Li of the Tatara clan (later Consort Li) and Concubine Zhen of the Niohuru clan (later the Xianfeng Emperor's empress consort).
-On 26 June 1852, she left her widowed mother's residence at Xilahutong and entered the Forbidden City and was placed in the sixth rank of consorts, styled "Noble Lady Lan".
+In 1851, Lady Yehe Nara participated in the selection of wives for the Xianfeng Emperor alongside 60 other candidates.
+Lady Yehe Nara was one of the few candidates chosen to stay.
+Among the other chosen candidates were Noble Lady Li of the Tatara clan (who became Consort Li, eventually Imperial Noble Consort Zhuangjing) and Concubine Zhen of the Niohuru clan (who became empress consort, eventually Empress Dowager Ci'an).
+On 26 June 1852, Lady Yehe Nara left her widowed mother's residence at Xilahutong and entered the Forbidden City and was placed in the sixth rank of consorts, styled "Noble Lady Lan".

-On 28 February 1854, Cixi was elevated to the fifth rank of consorts and granted the title "Concubine Yi".
-In 1855, Cixi became pregnant, and on 27 April 1856, she gave birth to Zaichun, the Xianfeng Emperor's first and only surviving son.
+On 28 February 1854, Noble Lady Lan was elevated to the fifth rank of consorts and granted the title "Concubine Yi".
+In 1855, she became pregnant, and on 27 April 1856, she gave birth to Zaichun, Xianfeng's first and only surviving son.
 On the same day, she was elevated to the fourth rank of consorts as "Consort Yi".
-In 1857, when her son reached his first birthday, Cixi was elevated to the third rank of consorts as "Noble Consort Yi".
-This rank placed her second only to the Empress Niohuru among the women within the Xianfeng Emperor's harem.
+In 1857, when her son reached his first birthday, Consort Yi was elevated to the third rank of imperial consort as "Noble Consort Yi".
+This rank placed her second only to Empress Niohuru among the women within Xianfeng's harem.

-Unlike many of the other Manchu women in the imperial household, Cixi was known for her ability to read and write Chinese.
+Unlike many of the other Manchu women in the imperial household, Noble Consort Yi was known for her ability to read and write Chinese.
 This skill granted her numerous opportunities to help the ailing emperor in the governing of the Chinese state on a daily basis.
-On various occasions, the Xianfeng Emperor had Cixi read palace memorials for him and leave instructions on the memorials according to his will.
-As a result, Cixi became well-informed about state affairs and the art of governing from the ailing emperor.
+On various occasions, the Xianfeng Emperor had her read palace memorials for him and leave instructions on the memorials according to his will.
+As a result, she became well-informed about state affairs and the art of governing.